WHO ARE WE?

 KOTO International Limited is a not-for-profit organisation in Australia that supports KOTO Foundation in Vietnam.
 KOTO International holds fundraising events in Australia, and raises the profile of at-risk and disadvantaged youth in Vietnam.
 KOTO International’s philosophy is to continue to develop a support base, from which we are able to gain sponsorships and donations, both personal and corporate, to fund ongoing KOTO projects for the future sustainability of KOTO in Vietnam and in other locations, worldwide.

-KOTO International Directors
+meet the KOTO International Directors

 KOTO International is managed in Australia by a board of directors — a dedicated team of men and women who have experienced for themselves how KOTO changes lives.